jeamajoal/JVSHomeControl/server/MAKER_API.md

 ### Maker API `postURL` and TLS verification

-If you set Maker API `postURL` to an `https://.../api/events` URL and Hubitat does not trust your certificate, you must either:
+If you set Maker API `postURL` to an `https://.../api/events` URL and Hubitat does not trust your certificate, the intended setup is:

-- Configure Hubitat/Maker to **ignore certificate warnings** (if that option is available), or
+- Configure Hubitat/Maker to **ignore certificate warnings** (if that option is available).

-- Use an `http://.../api/events` URL instead.
+If you can’t ignore warnings (or can’t install a trusted cert), fall back to using an `http://.../api/events` URL.

 ### Hubitat polling with HTTPS